b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/Antichrist Korihor.md

 &mdash; *[Blasphemy](https://www.churchofjesuschrist.org/study/scriptures/bd/blasphemy?lang=eng)*, Bible Dictionary; see also *[Guide to the Scriptures](https://www.churchofjesuschrist.org/study/scriptures/gs/blaspheme-blasphemy?lang=eng)*

-Boy, good thing these Nephites in the 🦅 land of the free 🎆, 🍔 home of the brave 🇺🇸 don't have these kinds of laws, or Korihor's tale would have ended by now.
+Boy, good thing these Nephites in the 🦅 land of the free 🎆 and 🍔 home of the brave 🇺🇸 don't have these kinds of laws, or Korihor's tale would have ended by now.
 Instead, he's just saying something [contemptuous](https://www.oxfordlearnersdictionaries.com/us/definition/english/contemptuous) (disrespectful) about a state religion.

-"You've said something disrespectful of an intangible being whom we have no laws concerning, and who cannot be [[Falsifiability#Dragon in my Garage|demonstrably proven to exist]]? *HOW DARE YOU* we're taking you to the judges for not breaking this law"
+"You've said something disrespectful of an intangible being whom we have no laws concerning, and who cannot be [[Falsifiability#Dragon in my Garage|demonstrably proven to exist]]? *HOW DARE YOU* we're taking you to the judges for [not breaking the law](https://www.churchofjesuschrist.org/study/scriptures/bofm/alma/30?lang=eng&id=p7#p7) we have in place to protect you from this exact scenario"

 &nbsp;

 Verses 32 - 34 contain Alma's rebuttal, defending himself that Alma doesn't get paid for this clerical work.
-I don't know that this was an explicit accusation, but okay.
+Note that in 31, Korihor spoke *before* Alma, "[reviling] against the priests and teachers," and Alma takes it personally.
+It doesn't sound to me like it was directed at Alma specifically, but okay.
 Korihor has said that priests broadly are "[glutting](https://dictionary.cambridge.org/dictionary/english/glut) on the labors of the people."
 I might take that to mean that the church demands a lot of unpaid volunteer labor of the people?
 Good thing there aren't any parallels between that accusation and [the modern LDS church](https://www.churchofjesuschrist.org/study/manual/general-handbook/29-meetings-in-the-church?lang=eng).

 &nbsp;

 #### The Debate
 Acknowledging again that this book is an abridgment, I'm going to summarize the next several verses (35 - 50).
-I've put in a link to the verses I'm summarizing, aggregated by speaker, if you'd like to compare to the original text and read along.
+I've put in a link to the verses I'm summarizing, aggregated by speaker if you'd like to compare to the original text and read along.

 **[Alma](https://www.churchofjesuschrist.org/study/scriptures/bofm/alma/30?lang=eng&id=p33-p35#p33)**: I'm not getting paid!
 I mean, I'm wealthy not because I'm the high priest, it's because I'm in the position of most power in a theocratic government&mdash; that's totally different.
 Why are you accusing me of getting paid and also of lying?
 Do you think we're deceiving people into being joyous and happy?